Innovative Treatments, Caring Physicians

 WVU Medicine Neurology offers patients a full spectrum of innovative therapies for diseases of the brain, spinal cord, nerves and muscles, including stroke, epilepsy, neuromuscular diseases and movement disorders.

 In addition to these comprehensive clinical initiatives, we have expanded our treatment programs in pediatric neurology, neuro-oncology, and headache.

-Each year, approximately 1,200 adult patients are admitted through our inpatient neurology service.
-Specialists in our outpatient neurology clinics see about 2,800 new patients each year, in addition to approximately 10,000 returning patients.
+Each year, approximately 1,000 adult patients are admitted through our inpatient neurology service.
+Specialists in our outpatient neurology clinics see more than 23,000 patients each year.
 Our board-certified physicians are sought-after consultants, providing about 1,600 neurology consultations annually.

 Conditions We Treat

 - Types of muscular dystrophy and neuromuscular diseases

 - Myasthenia gravis

 - Lambert-Eaton syndrome

 The Woven Endobridge device (WEB) is a groundbreaking advance in the development of technology for the treatment of ruptured and unruptured brain aneurysms.
 The WVU Stroke Center was among the first in the country to use this device in clinical trials, now available to the rest of the U.S. Ansaar Rai, MD, and SoHyun Boo, MD, explain how the WEB device is making the delicate treatment of aneurysms less risky.